 The total purchase price of the common stock offered in the rights offering is \$35,284,792, assuming full participation, payable in cash.
-The net proceeds of the rights offering will be used by us for the satisfaction of PharmAthene, Inc.'s judgment against us (the "PharmAthene Judgment"), due by November 30, 2016 pursuant to our Third Amended Chapter 11 Plan as approved by the United States Bankruptey Court for the Southern District of New York (the "Bankruptcy Court").
+The net proceeds of the rights offering will be used by us for the satisfaction of PharmAthene, Inc.'s judgment against us (the "PharmAthene Judgment"), due by November 30, 2016 pursuant to our Third Amended Chapter 11 Plan as approved by the United States Bankruptcy Court for the Southern District of New York (the "Bankruptcy Court").
 As of June 30, 2016, the Company's obligation under the PharmAthene Judgment was approximately \$204 million.
 On July 8, 2016, SIGA paid PharmAthene \$20 million toward the PharmAthene Judgment, and in September and early October 2016, the Company paid an additional \$100 million toward the PharmAthene Judgment.
-Immediately prior to the consumation of the rights offering, the remaining balance of the PharmAthene Judgment is expected to be approximately \$84 million (including monthly accrued interest).
+Immediately prior to the consummation of the rights offering, the remaining balance of the PharmAthene Judgment is expected to be approximately \$84 million (including monthly accrued interest).

-The rights will expire at 5:00 p.m., New York City time, [•], 2016, unless extended as described herein, which date we refer to as the expiration date.
+The rights will expire at 5:00 p.m., New York City time, November 8, 2016, unless extended as described herein, which date we refer to as the expiration date.
 We may extend the period for exercising the rights in our sole discretion; provided, however, that we may not extend the expiration date of the rights offering past November 29, 2016.
 Funds received in payment of the subscription price are anticipated to be held in escrow until the loan transaction described in this prospectus is consummated and the other conditions to the rights offering are satisfied or waived (if waivable), or until we definitively determine to terminate the rights offering.
 Such funds will not be released from escrow to or for use by us, whether for satisfaction of the PharmAthene Judgment or for any other purpose, unless we consummate the rights offering.
-You will have no right to rescind your subscription safter receipt of your payment of the subscription price except as described in this prospectus.
+You will have no right to rescind your subscription price except as described in this prospectus.
 Rights that are not exercised prior to the expiration date will expire and have no value.
-Stockholders who do not participate in the rights offering will continue to own the same number of shares of our common stock and, if any rights are exercised, will own a smaller percentage of the total shares of our common stock issued and outstanding after the rights upon consummation of both the rights offering nor the loan transaction described in this prospectus (or through some other source of financing), we will have sufficient cash to fully satisfy the PharmAthene judgment.
+Stockholders who do not participate in the rights offering will continue to own the same number of shares of our common stock and, if any rights are exercised, will own a smaller percentage of the total shares of our common stock issued and outstanding after the rights offering.
+In addition, neither the rights offering nor the loan transaction described in this prospectus (or through some other source of financing), we will have sufficient cash to fully satisfy the PharmAthene judgment.
 We may not waive these conditions.
-If we determine that we do not have sufficient cash to fully satisfy the PharmAthene judgment, the rights offering and return your subscription payment to you will lose any shares of the Company's common stock that you currently hold and will therefore suffer a complete loss of your equity investment in the Company (other than any subscription payment smale to subscription price are antransaction described in this prospectus (or through some o
+If we determine that we do not have sufficient cash to fully satisfy the PharmAthene judgment, PharmAthene may be entitled to all the equity of the Company.
+If PharmAthene receives all the equity of the Company, you will lose any shares of the Company's common stock that you currently hold and will therefore suffer a complete loss of your equity investment in the Company (other than any subscription payment small the rights offering and released from secretus and the equity of the